 Estonian students have one of the highest levels of knowledge in natural sciences (biology, physics and chemistry): 1st in Europe and OECD member states, and 4th in the world.
 The share of top performers in sciences is double the OECD average (12.2% compared to 6.8%).
 Estonia also has the lowest number (8.8%) of low performing students among European and OECD member states (the OECD average is 22%).

-In mathematics, Estonian students rank 1st in Europe and 8th in the world.
-15.5% of students are top performers compared to OECD average of 5%.
+In mathematics, Estonian students rank 1st in Europe and 8th worldwide.
+15.5% of students are top performers compared to OECD average of 10.9%.
 Boys rank slightly higher than girls in mathematics.

 The majority (77%) of Estonian students exhibit a growth mindset.
 Students believe that they are capable of improving their intelligence.
 They are also willing to put effort into their development to secure a better future.
 This is the highest among OECD countries.
 70% of students plan to meet higher education.
 The most popular professions are ICT specialist, doctor, CEO, architect and psychologist.